Affiliate links on Android Authority may earn us a commission. Learn more.

 OnePlus Nord N20

-The OnePlus Nord N20 serves as OnePlus’ semi-low-cost 5G offering for North America in 2022.
+The OnePlus Nord N20 served as OnePlus’ semi-low-cost 5G offering for North America in 2022.
 OnePlus gave the phone a modest design refresh compared to its aging predecessor but has made a jumble of the specs and features.
 More of a slide sideways than it is a step forward, the Nord N20 could struggle to convince buyers it’s worth their time, particularly considering the tough competition.
 Find out if there is any hidden magic left in OnePlus’ budget phone in Android Authority‘s OnePlus Nord N20 review.

 Update, August 2022: We’ve updated this review with info on the unlocked version of the Nord N20 that’s now available.
 We’ve also listed a few new rival phones you should check out and more.